 Try to give your loved one your undivided attention and not think about the past or future.
 Let them talk and express themselves, listen, and enjoy the time that you are spending together now.

 Update them on what you’ve been up to.
 Tell a story about something that happened; show a project that you’ve been working on.
-Move around with your device and give them a view or tour, or send pictures.
+Move around with your device and give them a view or send pictures.
 Try not to take up every call, venting about frustrations.

 5. Do Something Together